Dynamic Human-Robot Role Allocation based on Human Ergonomics Risk Prediction and Robot Actions Adaptation: EXPERIMENT

 \subsection{Experimental Results}

 The worker is asked to execute the assembly task by following the results of the dynamic allocation method.
 The \textit{kinematic wear} index for all the joints is non-zero at the beginning of the experiment.
 In this way, we simulated a scenario where the human worker repetitively executes the same task.
 In particular, $V_{shoulder}(0) = 0.3, V_{elbow}(0) = 0.1, V_{wrist}(0) = 0.1, V_{trunk}(0) = 0.45, V_{neck}(0) = 0.5$.
-The actions are performed in this order: $a_1$, $a_2$, $a_3$, $a_4$, $a_5$.
+As mentioned beforehand, the actions are performed in the following fixed order: $a_1$, $a_2$, $a_3$, $a_4$, $a_5$.
 The snapshots of the experiment are present in \autoref{fig:aog_exp_allocation_res}.
-The online allocation results, compared with the first offline allocation, are shown in \autoref{table:allocation_res}.